zilphar/Global-Methane-Emissions/README.md

 Methane is a primary component of natural gas and is burned to ptoduce other gas components such as Hydrogen, carbon black and Carbon monoxide.
 The Emissions in the dataset are recorded in Kilo tonnes (kt).

 Making effective adjustments in the data with Excel:
-1. I renamed the dataset heading to a title that suits the data contained in it (Methane Emissioons).
+1. I renamed the dataset heading to a title that suits the data contained in it (Methane Emissions).
 2. Froze, and Bolded the first row in the dataset that represents the column names.
 3. Deleted the first column with numerial numbers of the countries since Excel automatically names the rows with numbers.
 4. Manually spaced the rows so get a better view of the data contained in them.